nate-d-olson/giab-data-readmes/drafts/README_RNAseq_UNC_HG002.md

 -------------------

 **Title of Dataset**\
-Illumina mRNA and total RNA sequencing by Merker lab at UNC performed on three HG002 cell lines as part of the NIST-GIAB RNAseq pilot sequencing project.
+Illumina stranded mRNA and total RNA sequencing by Merker lab at UNC performed on three HG002 cell lines as part of the NIST-GIAB RNAseq pilot sequencing project.

 **Principal Investigator**\